List of political parties in New Zealand: History

 New Zealand's party system did not arise until the late 19th century.
-Prior to this, members of Parliament stood as independent candidates, and while some MPs joined factions, these typically were formed around prominent individuals such as Julius Vogel, and did so after election not before.
+Before this, members of Parliament (MPs) stood as independent candidates, and while some MPs joined factions, these typically were formed around prominent individuals such as Julius Vogel, and did so after an election, not before.

 The Liberal Party, which was formed in 1891, was New Zealand's first 'modern' political party.
 It was the country's sole political party until the formation of the more conservative Reform Party in 1909.
 The Labour Party was founded in 1916, and by 1919 these three parties dominated New Zealand politics.

 The Liberal Party was succeeded by the United Party in 1928.
 The United and Reform parties found themselves working together more often, and they formed a coalition in 1931.
 After Labour won office in 1935, United and Reform formally amalgamated in 1936 to form the National Party.
 The first-past-the-post (FPP) plurality voting system (in use before the 1990s) entrenched a two-party system, since the two major parties usually won far more seats than their share of the overall vote.

 Over the years, a number of third parties or so-called minor parties developed, notably the Social Credit Party, the New Zealand Party, the Values Party, and the Alliance.
 However, the FPP electoral system meant that regardless of how many votes a party gained nationwide, it could not win a seat without a plurality in a particular electorate.
 For example, the Social Credit Party won over 11% of the votes cast in the 1954 election but did not have a plurality in any electorate so won no seats.
 Similarly, in the 1984 election, the New Zealand Party received over 12% of the votes cast but also won no seats.
 Under such conditions, minor parties mostly performed poorly in terms of making an impact in Parliament.

 In 1993, the Electoral Act 1993 was passed, introducing the mixed-member proportional (MMP) electoral system for the 1996 election.
-Now, any party that won at least 5% of the party vote entered Parliament, as well as the previous electorate pathway.
+Now, voters cast both a party vote and an electorate vote.
+Any party that won at least 5% of the party vote entered Parliament, and candidates could still enter through the previous electorate pathway.
 This made it much easier for smaller parties to enter Parliament, but more difficult to gain elected as a non-party independent.

-Since then New Zealand has been a multi-party system, with at least five parties elected in every election since.
+In the late 1990s a trend originated in New Zealand's multi-party system in which MPs sitting in Parliament increasingly switched parties (or formed breakway parties), known as "waka-jumping".
+This is now disallowed to maintain the integrity of the party-based proportional representation.